disneystreaming/weaver-test/docs/intellij.md

 ### Running individual tests

 A `.only` extension method is provided on strings, and can be used when declaring tests.
 When at least one test is "tagged" as such in a suite, weaver will ignore all tests but the ones that have the "only" tag.
-Note: `.ignored` has precedence over `.only`.
+Note: `.ignore` has precedence over `.only`.

 ```scala mdoc
 import weaver._